Rbsann/projectEuler/Readme.txt

-Codes for projectEuler in javascript,python, C and haskell
+Codes for projectEuler in javascript,python and C.
+In the future will also upload in haskell.